 Production facilities related to HighPeak Energy's properties are located near the producing wells and consist of salt-water disposal wells and related facilities, a salt-water disposal pipeline system throughout our northern acreage, storage tanks, two-phase and/or three-phase separation equipment, flowlines, metering equipment and safety systems.
-Predominant artificial lift methods include electrical submersible pumps, rod pumps and some plunger lift.
+Predominant artificial lift methods include electrical submersible pumps ("ESP"), rod pumps and some plunger lift.
 HighPeak Energy's mostly contiguous acreage position allows for optimized capital expenditures for production facilities and associated water handling infrastructure.

 Our properties are well serviced by existing oil, gas and water infrastructure and gathering systems.
-Currently, all the oil production is transported by truck, but the recently signed crude oil marketing and transportation contract requires the gatherer and transporter to construct a low-pressure oil gathering system and custody transfer meters to all the Company's central tank batteries to transfer all of the Company's current and future crude oil production from its horizontal wells in the Company's Flat Top operating area.
+Currently, all the oil production is transported by truck, but there is access to a variety of markets that will achieve attractive terms related to available market indices.
 The natural gas production from our properties is gathered by third-party processors with the majority of the gas production currently processed to extract natural gas liquids.
 The extracted liquids and residue gas are sold to various intrastate and interstate markets on a competitive pricing basis.